SAFEGUARDING AND CHILD PROTECTION

 The Designated Safeguarding Lead for the school is Mr James Kilsby (Headteacher).

-The link Governor for Child Protection and Safeguarding is Mrs Rosemary Miller.
+The link Governors for Child Protection and Safeguarding are Mrs Rosemary Miller and Mrs Sarah Robinson.

 There are four main elements to our policy:

 HM Government has published guidance for authorities, including schools, on their responsibilities under the ‘Counter-Terrorism and Security Act’, which came into effect on 1 July 2015.
 Under the Act, schools and other authorities have a duty to “have due regard to the need to prevent people from being drawn into terrorism”.